localpunter/Learning_Python_through_Blockchain/README.md

 # Learning_Python_through_Blockchain

-- The content below is taken from the Udemy site where I purchased this course.
+- The Documents folder has the course notes from Udemy where I purchased this course.

-It is not my course but the blockchain.py file is my work throughout the course.
+It is not my course but the Blockchain folder contains my work throughout the course.

-Want to learn Python "on the job" whilst building an exciting course project?
-This course is for you!
+You can run multiple nodes through the same PC:
+    'python node.py' - This will run the first node and defaults to localhost:5000 in the browser.
+    'python node.py -p 5001' - This will run the second node on localhost:5001 in the browser.

+'-p 50xx' overrides the default 5000 and allows you to set up as many nodes as you want to simulate a blockchain.

+Course Content:

 Python is probably THE most trending programming language you can learn these days!